trevoralpert/SnapCraft/README.md

 SnapCraft revolutionizes how craftsmen share knowledge by combining ephemeral social features with RAG-powered AI that understands traditional techniques, materials, and the cultural context of craft traditions.
 Unlike generic social platforms, SnapCraft treats craft content with the depth and respect it deserves.

-🎉 **Latest Breakthrough**: Native camera video recording now fully functional with real video file storage (June 27, 2025)
+🎉 **Latest Update**: Complete platform overhaul with AI scoring, onboarding system, achievements, and enhanced Profile experience (June 29, 2025)

 ---